 Rowans & Whitebeam

-Sorbus are at their happiest when sitting in well-drained fertile soil similar to the mountain slopes they originate from.
-Full sunlight or dappled shade is also preferable as theses trees do not thrive when left in the shade.
+Sorbus are at their happiest when sitting in well-drained fertile soil like the mountain slopes, they originate from.
+Full sunlight or dappled shade is also preferable as these trees do not thrive when left in the shade.
 The trees may require light pruning in late Winter or early Spring.
 Simply remove any damaged or diseased shoots, mulch well and feed.
 This will keep your Rowen in tip top condition